 You likely didn’t plan to suffer through a workday with a sinus infection or cut your finger making dinner.
 But, you can be seen quickly for unexpected illness, infection or injury, at a time that fits your schedule.
 Urgent care is a convenient choice when your clinic is closed or you can’t get an appointment that fits your schedule.

 Our urgent care locations are open late, including weekends and most holidays.
-Walk ins are always welcome, or you can check wait times and hold your spot in line until your arrival time with On My Way.
+Walk-ins are always welcome, or you can check wait times and hold your spot in line until your arrival time with On My Way.
+You can also use virtual urgent care for many conditions.

 What it is

 Urgent care treats you and your loved one – baby, child or adult – for most of the same non-life-threatening illnesses or injuries you would see your primary care provider for, on a walk-in basis.
-You do not need to be an Allina Health patient to be seen at urgent care.
+You can also visit an urgent care provider virtually from the comfort of your home.

 Good for treating

-Go to urgent care for non-life-threatening illness, infection or injury, such as:
+Visit urgent care in-person or virtually for a non-life-threatening illness, infection or injury, such as:

 - abdominal pain